 Purpose

-Funds efforts to make prisons and jails drug-free and help inmates achieve improved outcomes upon release from incarceration by providing specialized treatment for substance use disorder (SUD), co-occurring mental health disorders (COD), and related issues.
+Funds efforts to reduce substance use and overdose deaths in prisons and jails and help inmates achieve improved outcomes upon release from incarceration by providing evidence-based treatment and recovery support services for individuals with substance use disorder (SUD) and/or co-occurring mental health disorders (COD).
 Assists state, local, and tribal governments to develop the skills and capabilities needed to fulfill the following objectives:

-- Provide community-based treatment and other broad-based care services to assist individuals and communities with the reentry process
+• Provide community-based treatment, recovery supports, and other broad-based care services to assist individuals and communities with the reentry process and care continuity

 RSAT funds can be used to support the following program areas:

-- Residential programs that provide services to inmates for a period of 6 to 12 months
+1. Residential programs that provide services to individuals in prison or juvenile detention centers for a period of 6 to 12 months

-- Jail-based programs that provide services to inmates for at least 3 months.
+2. Jail-based programs that provide services to incarcerated individuals for at least 3 months.

 Program requirements include: